Boron for New Greener Sodium Batteries

 Because sodium is heavier than lithium, ions move slower in liquid electrolytes.
 A solid electrolyte can be created that is non-flammable.
 The electrolytes of this type, made of carbon, boron, and hydrogen, have not yet achieved the same performance as lithium batteries.
 Two recent studies at the UNIGE Crystallography Laboratory, led by Professor Radovan Cey, solved this problem.

-The first paper, published in ACS Applied Materials & Interfaces (NaCB11H12), led to creating an efficient material: sodium carbo-hydridoborate.
+The first paper, published in ACS Applied Materials & Interfaces (NaCB11H12), led to creating of an efficient material: sodium carbo-hydridoborate.
 Radovan Cerny explains that this material, which is used in nuclear medicine, was not originally conductive.
 “By changing the structure of its crystals and, more specifically, the spatial arrangement of atoms, it has been made conductive.

 This makes it one of the most efficient ways to transport sodium ions.”
 The research team used big shocks inside a ball mill to conduct the compound.
 This energy-efficient technique is used widely in the cement industry.

 Finding the Ideal Pressure for Sodium Battery to Function

 A second research project was published in Advanced Materials Interfaces.
 It involved putting the material in a specific situation.
 The electrolyte must be in close contact with the positive or negative electrodes of a battery for it to function.

 The battery must contain it securely.
 To achieve this, pressure must be applied using screws or springs.
 It was found that it should be approximately 400 atmospheres.
 It is equivalent to the pressure at 4000m underwater.
 This can be easily achieved with just a few turns of a screw.